 Members of the public have raised issue with traffic, drainage and flooding, future floodplain management regulation changes, groundwater elevations and grading impacts to domestic wells, sewer and effluent disposal, school capacity, and industrial uses in close proximity to residences and a school zone.
 Traffic studies determined the project would generate 6,250 average daily trips.

 Council members continued this issue at a meeting in March 2019.
-Lancing Companies then sought an extended continuance that May to work with the Regional Transportation Commission and Washoe County on stormwater mitigation issues.
+Lansing Companies then sought an extended continuance that May to work with the Regional Transportation Commission and Washoe County on stormwater mitigation issues.

 “This includes completing projects that elevate the road above the floodplain, which diminishes the possibility of road closures, damage and other problems,” the website states.